7ep/r3z/docs/development_handbook.md

 Another example: the data structures in the database are built on a thread-safe data structure (ConcurrentHashMap), so that we don't need to synchronize a great deal of the time.

+_Ways in which R3z is better_

+for users:
+* Session remains active all day - you can leave it up and it doesn't timeout
+* Extremely fast
+* Fewer clicks for actions
+* works fine on desktop and mobile
+* easily automatable
+* simplistic and undistracting, high usability

+for developers:
+* Since the database is simply a data structure in the system, it is easy to do integration testing, and easily possible to do many integration tests in parallel
+* High test coverage - fearless refactoring unlocked.
+Furthermore, if a change is made and the tests pass, it gives confidence that nothing was broken.
+* No magic annotations - the system follows an entirely straightforward call tree from the `Main()` function down.
+Stack traces highly contribute to debugging, unlike many of the current frameworks.

+For operations:
+* The system shutdown and startup is extremely fast, and it is possible to update the system safely at any time, even in the middle of a work day

+for business:
+* BDD documentation of business requirements
+* System requires minimal (read: inexpensive) resources
+* happier users
+* high internal quality means easier, better, faster maintenance and improvements and better security

 New Developer Setup
 -------------------